Help Fraternity in Iraq build a school in Basra

 Here is a first detailed forecast budget :

-The Brotherhood with Iraq relies on your donations to carry this project to term, and open the school for the start of the next school year!
+Fraternity in Iraq relies on your donations to carry this project to term, and open the school for the start of the next school year !